Chapter 89: The Trap

-The sky did not clear.
+The sky never cleared.
 There was no dawn, no birdsong.
-Only a gray, sickly light that filtered through the clouds as if the sun had also fled.
+Just a sickly gray light leaking through the clouds, as if the sun had run away too.

-From beyond the frozen walls and stilled rivers, came the mist.
+From beyond the frozen walls and stopped rivers, the mist rolled in.

-It brought no wind or sound.
+It brought no wind, no sound.
 Only stillness.
 And death.

-The army of the dead advanced.
-In its wake, the world fell silent.
+The army of the dead marched.
+As they passed, the world went silent.

 Hundreds.
 Thousands.
 They didn’t run or scream.
 They just walked.
 Unstoppable.